Opening Reception: Sunday, March 18 at 6 pm

 Finally, select signed multiples reserved for the Deluxe edition will be available individually, including the key S.M.S. works Folded Hat by Roy Lichtenstein and Footsteps by Bruce Nauman.

-––Claire Copley, Theo Copley, and Billy B. Copley––for entrusting Alden Projects™ with William N. Copley’s extraordinary work and that of his collaborators.
+Thanks are due to the William N. Copley Estate––Claire Copley, Theo Copley, and Billy B. Copley––for entrusting Alden Projects™ with William N. Copley’s extraordinary work and that of his collaborators.
 Alden Projects™ would also like to thank, in particular, Billy B. Copley, an original collaborator on S.M.S., and Anthony Atlas; both encouraged Alden Projects™ with this undertaking, gave generously of their knowledge and time, and patiently assisted with every aspect of this exhibition.
 Susan Rheinhold-Brown graciously loaned materials to this exhibition, but she also generously shared many stories and insights about William Copley, S.M.S., and her important history in connection with it.
 Finally, a tip of the hat also goes to Paul Kasmin, Nick Olney, Katherine Jaensch, Randy Moore, and Melissa Stewart.
 Thanks also to the Getty Research Institute at the J. Paul Getty Trust.